JackieTseng/paper-notes/docs/3/README.md

 Much smaller models can achieve similar levels of performance as Deep Neural nets.

 ### Method

 * Main Idea

 ![steps](img/process1.png)

 * Main steps

 ![methods](img/process2.png)

 ### Achievement

+Remove upto **85%** of the total parameter in an MNIST-trained network, and about **35%** for AlexNet without significantly affecting performance.

 ### Detailed Process